iamronsuez/iamronsuez.github.io/README.md

 ### May 2017 - Today

- I worked as Full Stack Developer getting involved at the core video management platform and being part of the OTT team building several websites and mobile apps for video consumption.
+ I work as Full Stack Developer at [Mediastream](https://www.mediastre.am/) getting involved at the core video management platform and being part of the OTT team building several websites and mobile apps for video consumption.
 I assumed the leadership on cutting edge projects giving technical and architectural contributions in order to acomplish the company goals.

  * Technologies: React, React Native, node.js, AWS, redis.